Skip Bandini

-Skip Bandini is a former American football coach.
+Skip Bandini is an American former football coach.
 He served as the head football coach at Curry College in Milton, Massachusetts from 2006 to 2021.
 Bandini was the defensive coordinator and then offensive coordinator at Curry under Steve Nelson before succeeding him as head coach.

 In 1992, Bandini was appointed head football coach at Don Bosco Technical High School in Boston.